muxinc/media-chrome/docs/src/pages/en/themes/responsive-themes.md

 ---
-title: Create a multi-layout theme
+title: Create a responsive theme
-description: Learn how to create a multi-layout theme
+description: Learn how to create a responsive theme
 layout: ../../../layouts/MainLayout.astro
 ---

-There's a few ways to implement layouts that change based on context, one is explained in [Responsive controls](../responsive-controls).
-This is based on showing / hiding elements via pure CSS.
+There's a few ways to implement layouts that change based on context, one is explained in [Responsive controls](../responsive-controls) which is based on showing / hiding elements via pure CSS.
 [Container queries](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Container_Queries)
 and [attribute selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)
 are a powerful way to change the layout and style of your theme.

-The template syntax offers an alternative to implement a multi-layout theme by only rendering certain DOM fragments based on a condition you specify as seen in the Conditionals section above.
+The template syntax offers an alternative to implement a responsive theme by only rendering certain DOM fragments based on a condition you specify as seen in the [Conditionals section](../themes#conditionals).
 This can be beneficial as your theme grows larger or if you prefer to not render DOM that is hidden to the user.

 Let's take a look at how a theme might look like with these conditions in place.